jnbt/candy_check/README.md

 ### PlayStore

 First initialize and **boot** a verifier instance for your application.
-This loads the API discovery and fetches the needed OAuth access token.
-When configuring a `cache_file` the discovery is loaded (or dumped) to this file.
+This fetches the needed OAuth access token.

 > **Remarks:** Both `application_name` and `application_version` represent *your* application against Google's APIs.
 You may use any values here, but I suggest to refelect the name of the used service account here.